Long Island Rail Road

-Beginning in 1898, when the Long Island Rail Road extended the line from Great Neck to Port Washington, the town’s business hub started to slowly shift from the waterfront to the rail station.
-Hotels, stores, and restaurants opened to greet the passengers, and Port Washington and Manhasset started to grow into commuting towns.
+Beginning in 1898, when the Long Island Rail Road extended the tracks from Great Neck to Port Washington, the town’s business hub started to slowly shift from the waterfront to the rail station.
+Hotels, stores, and restaurants began to open "uptown" to greet the passengers, and Port Washington and Manhasset started to grow into commuting towns.

 The terminus at Port Washington started with a small shack of a building, soon to be replaced with the structure below.

-This view below shows the station at the left as well as the new Hotel Victoria behind the trees, on the corner now occupied by Starbucks.
-For many years, horse drawn carriages mixed with the new auto-mobiles.
+This view below shows the station at the left as well as the new Hotel Victoria behind the trees, on the corner of Haven Avenue, now occupied by Starbucks.
+For many years, horse drawn carriages mixed with the increasing number of auto-mobiles.

-This view, from the west looking east, showing the station on the right with ,beautiful cars standing at the ready at the station, the horses of a few years earlier now gone.
+This view, from the west looking east, shows the station on the right with beautiful cars standing at the ready at the station, the horses of a few years earlier now gone.
 The Fleming Building, across Main Street on the left, suffered a major fire in early 2013.